UnrealMultiple/TShockPlugin/Challenger/README.en.md

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Star Night God Flower, Tale, Yu Xue
+- Authors: starry night flower, bitter orange, feather science
 - - 出处: [github](https://github.com/skywhale-zhi/Challenger)
-- This is a TSHOCK server plug -in mainly used to modify the magic reform and equipment set of the server BOSSAI, the passive skills of accessories, etc.
+- This is a Tshock server plug-in, which is mainly used to modify the server BOSSAI's magic change and equipment set, passive skills of accessories, etc.
-- And the player will be pulled out when injured, and the blood bag will give the nearby enemy monsters (BOSS priority).
-If the player can intercept the blood bag, he can return the blood to himself.
+- And when the player is injured, the blood bag will be drawn out, and the blood bag will give blood back to the nearby enemies (boss takes priority).
+If the player can intercept the blood bag, he can give blood back to himself.
-- And allow the blood volume multiple of all monsters by modifying the configuration file.
-Due to the author's loss of version 1.0.1, Yu Xue compiled the plug -in for secondary open source and update.
+- It also allows you to control the blood multiple of all monsters by modifying the configuration file.
+Because the author lost the source code of version 1.0.1, Yuxue decompiled the plug-in for secondary open source and update.
 -
-- The modified set enhancement effect is:
+- The enhanced effects of the modified package are as follows:
-- Bagding jewelry: Give permanent buff, enable unlimited ammunition
+- Arrow bag ornaments: give permanent buff and enable unlimited ammunition.
-- Mining set: Give permanent mining, candy sprint buff, enable chain mining capabilities
+- Mining package: give permanent mining and candy sprint buff, and enable chain mining ability.
-- Fishing set: Give permanent sound, fishing, treasure box, calm buff
+- Fishing set: give permanent sonar, fishing, treasure box and calming Buff.
-- Ninja set: a quarter of probability to avoid non -fatal damage and release smoke
+- Ninja set: There is a one-fourth chance to avoid non-fatal damage and release smoke.
-- Fossil set: Call a amber light ball on the head, throw a very fast lightning vector to the enemy
+- Fossil set: Summon an amber ball on your head and throw a lightning bolt at the enemy.
-- Shadow set: During the crit, the surrounding of monster missiles to attack the surrounding enemies from the player, cooling for 1 second
+- Shadow Set: During crit, a devouring missile is generated from around the player to attack nearby enemies, and it is cooled for 1 second.
-- Scarlet set: During the crit, the amount of blood from each enemy around the surrounding surroundings is absorbed by the number of blood volume with the number of enemy monsters.
+- Scarlet set: Absorb a certain amount of blood from every enemy monster around you during critical strike.
+With the increase of enemy monster number, the blood-sucking amount is -1, and it is cooled for 5 seconds.
-- Meteorite: Restore a little magic during the crit, intermittently drops high damage to the star to attack the enemy
+- Meteorite set: Restore some magic when crit, and intermittently drop high-damage falling stars to attack the enemy.
-- Bee condom: Gives permanent honey gain; sprinkle bee sugar cans around uninterruptedly, players return blood and give 15 seconds of honey gain after contact;
+- Bee set: give permanent honey gain; Continuously sprinkle bee candy cans around, and the player will return to blood after contact and give 15 seconds of honey gain;
-The amount of treatment to the player is slightly lower than that of other players
+The amount of treatment for the player himself is slightly lower than that for other players.
-- Jungle cover (ancient cobalt): generate harmful spores from the players intermittently
+- Jungle sleeve (ancient cobalt): intermittently generates harmful spores from around the player.
-- Naddonic set: When injured, splash bones around the surroundings; occasionally launch bone arrows when attacking
+- Necromancer's sleeve: when you are injured, splash bones around; Occasionally fire bone arrows when attacking.
-- Obsidian set: Because of the blessings of the thief, the drop -off will try to drop twice (only effective for non -BOSS creatures and non -high -blood monsters)
+- Obsidian sleeve: Due to the blessing of thieves, the falling object will try to fall twice (only valid for non-boss creatures and non-high-blood monsters).
-- Lava set: immune magma, giving permanent hell fire gain
+- Lava sleeve: immune to magma, giving permanent Hellfire gain.
-- Spider sleeve: During the attack, give the enemy poisoning and toxic reducing benefits, press the "UP" key to generate a toothproof drug water bottle, and explode when hitting the enemy "
+- Spider cover: when attacking, give the enemy poison and toxic poison, press the "up" key to generate a poisonous tooth medicine bottle, which will explode when hitting the enemy. "
-- Crystal Assassin: When an enemy is nearby, the crystal fragments are released; if the player is hit, it releases a stronger fragment
+- Crystal Assassin's Set: When an enemy is nearby, it releases crystal fragments by itself; If the player is hit, release more powerful fragments.
-- Cold frost set: start snowing around (the "Arctic" barrage of the ice and snow queen drops the weapon "Arctic")
+- Frost cover: It starts to snow around you (the Snow Queen drops her weapon "North Pole" barrage).
-- Forbidden ring set: Release the automatic search of the spiritual flame soul fire attack nearby enemies
+- Forbidden ring set: release the soul fire of automatic search to attack nearby enemies.
-- Sacred set (ancient sacred): Summon light and dark sword gas when hitting the enemy, enter "/cf" to switch sword air type
+- Sacred Set (Ancient Sacred): Summon light and dark shock wave when hitting the enemy, and enter "/cf" to switch the shock wave type.
-- Leaf green sleeve: release inaccurate leaf green crystal vessels, the power of the jungle gives you a higher life limit
+- Leaf green set: release the inaccurate leaf green crystal vector, and the power of the jungle will give you a higher life limit.
-- Turtle set: increase the upper limit of 60 blood, automatically release explosion fragments nearby
+- Turtle Cover: Increases the maximum blood by 60, and automatically releases explosive fragments nearby.
-- Paramia: increase the upper limit of 20 blood, leave spores on the trajectory of the whip
+- Raise the base cover: increase the maximum blood by 20, leaving spores on the whip track.
-- Beetle cover: increase the 60 blood limit, part of the enemy's injury will treat the surrounding teammates and give BUFF;
+- Beetle Cover: Increase the upper limit of 60 blood, and part of the enemy's damage will heal nearby teammates and give buff；;
-When equipped with the Paladin Shield or its superior synthesizer, the damage of melee weapons is doubled
+When equipped with a paladin shield or its superior composition, melee weapon damage doubles.
-- Mushroom Set: Bullets will leave mushrooms unstablely
+- Mushroom cover: Projectile will leave mushrooms unsteadily.
-- Yinyan: When using a whip, throw out the bat or pumpkin head
+- Dark cover: When using a whip, throw out the head of a bat or pumpkin.
-- Ghost Set: Add 40 blood maximum or 80 magic upper limit according to the headdress; summon two ghost curse surround players and attack nearby enemies
+- Ghost sleeve: increase 40 blood limit or 80 magic limit according to the choice of headdress; Summon 2 ghost curses to surround the player and attack nearby enemies.
-- Royal Gel: The sky began to undergo light rain in the sky
+- Royal gel: the sky began to drizzle with gel
-- Kuuru's shield: Get a short period of invincible time during sprint, cool for 12 seconds
+- Cthulhu Shield: Get a short invincible time when sprinting, and cool down for 12 seconds.
-- The chaotic brain: enter "/cf" all the enemy monsters around the chaos
+- Brain of Chaos: Enter "/cf" to confuse all enemies around.
-- Porch scarf: immune cold, frost fire, spiritual fluid and spell fire
+- Worm scarf: immune to cold, frost fire, spiritual fluid and spell fire.
-- Radio parts: Enter "/CF" to listen to the weather forecast, you can listen to the world prophet forecast in the difficult mode
+- Radio parts: Enter "/cf" to listen to the weather forecast, and you can listen to the World Prophet forecast in difficult mode.
-- Bee backpack: throw poison bee tanks around uninterrupted, release a bee after explosion
+- Bee backpack: throw poison bee cans around continuously, and release a bee after the explosion.
-- Virgin gel: The enemy has a probability of falling down the magic crystal, pearls, gel, etc.
+- Volatile gelatin: If you hit the enemy, you may drop broken magic crystal, nacrite, gel, etc.
 -
-- [Current problems]: The damage caused by the increase will not be considered as caused by players, but it can still kill monsters
+- [Existing Problems]: The damage caused by the increased effect will not be counted as the damage caused by the player, but it can still kill the monster.

 ## Update log